 If you have integrated job costing through your accounting software, you should also look at your cash flows on a contract level.
 Of course, every project needs a healthy movement of billings and purchasing — but more importantly, they need cash receipts; otherwise, your projects are drawing on your cash accounts.
 If too many of your jobs are borrowing on company cash, you can easily find yourself needing to take on additional debt or grinding to a halt in the field.

 The benefit of contract cash flow reporting is that it shows you where each project stands in its cash cycle and how each project is affecting cash activity for the company.
-Struggling projects can hide on a cash flows statement — but not here.
+Struggling projects can hide on a construction cash flows statement — but not here.
 At its most basic, these reports lay out:

 - your estimated gross profit (contract amount – estimated costs)